zyexro/KernelSU/docs/README.md

 You should not disable KSU_64BIT option on 64-bit kernel and userspace!
 Otherwise unwanted things may happens!

-Use case: 32-bit userspace & kernel, 64-bit kernel & 32-bit userspace (armv8l).
+Use case: 64-bit kernel & 32-bit userspace (armv8l) only.

 ## Features